dviravr/OPP_ex2/README.md

-# Weighted Graph
+# Directed Weighted Graph

-An implementation of weighted graph in java
+An implementation of directed weighted graph in java

 ### Node Data class